 For your oral health, it is strongly recommended to attend regular checkups.
 Many oral pathologies do not have pain or other associated symptoms in their early stages.
 If you notice something that is not usual for your tongue, tonsils, salivary glands, cheeks, lips, palate, or gums, we encourage you to call Boulder Oral Surgery for prompt evaluation.

-Many changes that occur in and around the mouth are not serious but should be evaluated by an experienced oral surgeon, such as Dr. Nedbalski or Dr. Lerner, to rule out a more serious condition.
+Many changes that occur in and around the mouth are not serious but should be evaluated by an experienced oral surgeon, such as Dr. Nedbalski, Dr. Chai, and Dr. Luter, to rule out a more serious condition.
 If you notice any changes to your oral and maxillofacial area, please contact our practice for an appointment.
 We will make every effort to see you as soon as possible.